jjestra/QTM210/README.md

 The definitions, examples and exercises  are based on the following textbooks:

 - Introduction to Mathematical Statistics and Its Applications, 6th Edition, by Richard Larsen and Morris Marx.
-- Probability and Statistics with R, by Maria Dolores Ugarte, Ana F. Militino, Alan T. Arnholt